KatherineMichel/digital-commonplace/README.md

 https://github.com/MurtzaM/Developer-Evangelist-Interview-Questions
 https://github.com/kjaymiller/Developer-Advocate-Manifesto | kjaymiller/Developer-Advocate-Manifesto: Take the Manifesto by forking it and including the badge on your website.

+https://github.com/do-community/devrel-manifesto | GitHub - do-community/devrel-manifesto: The DevRel team's manifesto, for the rest of the world.

 ## People and Places